mikedjgreen/MSP2/README.md

 ## Features

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

+### Members API
+An application Programming Interface specifically for organising a club membership.

 ### Existing Features
 - Feature 1 - allows users X to achieve Y, by having them fill out Z